The Best Hiking Socks of 2023: Staff Picks

 First: What kind of footwear are you pairing with your socks?
 You want your sock to be as tall as or taller than your shoe to prevent rubbing and chafing.

 Second: What kind of activity will you be doing in your socks?
-Avoid a sock shorter than your shoes; you may even want to go taller.
-Knee-high compression might be a benefit if you’re skiing or mountaineering; crew or ankle-high socks may be best if you’re trail-running or heading off-trail.
+Avoid a sock shorter than your shoes; you may even want to go taller, as it can help keep debris out when you're on trail.

 Methodology